, despite not lasting that long, managed to create so many horrific moments for a children's show that it's widely agreed to be the darkest

-- Plague of Babies.
-A bunch of babies are shot into space, presumably to die.
+- In "Plague of Babies," a bunch of infants are beamed aboard an alien ship, never to be seen again.
 Aliens that LOOK like babies have their intelligence forcibly reduced to that of an infant, and they presumably live out the rest of their lives with the intelligence of babies.

 - Zim's eyes bubbling and burning as he stares at the sun.
 Presumably, only his contacts were burning, but from the sound of his dialogue and his pained screams...

 - The blobby alien experiment that Zim doesn't save, and leaves to cry miserably, alone in the spaceship... damn.

-- All this and NO ONE mentioned the video from Door To Door.
+- All this and NO ONE mentioned the video from "Door To Door".
 Hell, the whole POINT of the video was even to scare humans into buying Zim's candy!
-When you consider the ruined city, the giant flabby monster who eats children's dollies, spider-cat, capture of humans, and Zim LICKING THE SCREEN WITH HIS TONGUE...it did a damn good job.
+When you consider the ruined city, the fiery, flabby monster who eats children's dollies, spider-cat, capture of humans, and Zim LICKING THE SCREEN WITH HIS TONGUE...it did a damn good job.

 - Even worse, was that on the episode's debut (though the scene has been removed from all broadcasts and DVD releases since), the Statue of Liberty could be seen destroyed, only months after 9/11.

-- And let's not forget the scene from The Most Horrible X-Mas Ever.
+- And let's not forget the scene from "The Most Horrible X-Mas Ever".
 Many people don't notice this, but when Zim is extracting the Santa knowledge from that mall Santa and he starts laughing, in the background you can hear what vaguely sounds like a chainsaw as well as the man screaming.

 - In the episode "Vindicated!", Dib goes to the new counselor Mr. Dwicky and asks what happened to the old counselor.
 Dwicky crouches behind his desk and says "Something...
 HORRIBLE!"
 Par the course for Zim humor so far, but then we pan up to the air vent right above his desk, and a raspy voice says "help... me!", complete with a POV shot from inside the grate!
 It's so freaky, it wouldn't be out of place in a horror movie.